Sigismund II Augustus: Health and final years

 Unlike his father, Sigismund Augustus was frail and sickly.
 Shortly before turning 50, his health rapidly declined.
 Being involved in many affairs and holding a large number of mistresses, historians agree that the king had venereal disease which caused him to have fertility issues.
 By 1558 Sigismund had gout and since 1568 he also suffered from kidney stones, which triggered immense pain.
 He employed numerous medics, healers or even quack doctors and imported expensive ointments from Italy.
 By the end of his life, the king was losing teeth and vigour, possibly due to tuberculosis.
 Antonio Maria Graziani recalls that Sigismund was unable to keep standing without a cane when greeting Cardinal Giovanni Francesco Commendone.

+The King remained separated from his thirds wife Catherine since 1562.
+His marriage was a matter of great political import to Protestants and Catholics alike.
+The Polish Protestants hoped that he would divorce and remarry and thus bring about a breach with Rome at the very crisis of the religious struggle in Poland.
+Sigismund was not free to remarry until Catherine's death on 28 February 1572, but he followed her to the grave less than six months later.
+As the King lost all hope of children by his third wife, he was the last male Jagiellon in the direct line so the dynasty was threatened with extinction.
+He sought to remedy this by adultery with two of the most beautiful of his countrywomen, Barbara Giza (said to physically resemble late queen Barbara Radziwiłł) and Anna Zajączkowska.
+On 12 September 1571 Barbara ultimately gave birth to a daughter, also named Barbara, whom Sigismund acknowledged as his child.